rjkviegas/course/sequence/onsite/day_one.md

 ## Facilities

-The building is open from 08.30 - 19.00, Monday - Friday
+The building is usually open from 08.30 - 19.00, Monday - Friday.
+From Tuesday March 17th, the building will be closed and you will be fully remote.
+For more information please check out our FAQ [here](https://faq.makers.tech/knowledge/covid-19-coronavirus?hsLang=en).

 [Facilities](https://github.com/makersacademy/course/blob/master/pills/facilities.md).